 Suited for both homeschools and traditional kindergartens, it covers common core and state standards for Language, Math, Science, Social Studies and Social Emotional Learning.

 Kindergarten Growing Bundle

 What is a growing bundle?
 A growing bundle is a product that is in development and is offered for purchase at a discounted rate.
-Upon purchasing this item, you will be given immediate access to the Curriculum Standards Maps, an enormous and comprehensive classroom Decor Pack, and Lesson plans and printables from Week 1 and will receive email notifications once each weekly unit is added to your library (see schedule below) at which point you may download your new materials.
+Upon purchasing this item, you will be given immediate access to the Curriculum Standards Maps, an enormous and comprehensive classroom Decor Pack, and Lesson plans and printables currently available and will receive email notifications once each weekly unit is added to your library (see schedule below) at which point you may download your new materials.
 You will NOT be charged again but will simply have access to the all the updates for life through your online curriculum library (which you'll receive access to upon purchase).
 By buying in early, you'll save over $250 on the final product price.

 Kindergarten Curriculum Themes